growlf/dockerstepbystep/README.md

     docker stop test1

 ## 4.)
-Connecting another container with docker-compose
+Using docker-compose

-Many times, we will want to create more than one service for a particular deployment.
-Think in terms of a website that also has a database server.
-In this example we will look at only two services, but you can create and connect to more.
+Many times, we will want to create more than one service for a particular deployment, or deploy the same stack in multiple environments.
+Think in terms of a website that is comprised of a database server, a content engine, and a proxy.

-### Docker-compose
+### Docker compose

-We are now going to use `docker-compose` to develop and test our application further because it simplifies working with multiple containers/volumes/networks/etc and also assists in some of the repetitive tasks of our cycle.
-Once our application is ready for 'real' deployment, we will likely want to create a stack file from our `docker-compose.yml` which will allow the deployment to multiple hosts.
+We are now going to use the `docker-compose.yml` file to develop and test our application further because it simplifies and ensures consistancy of our working _and_ deployment environments.
+The `docker-compose.yml` can also allow deployment to multiple hosts simultaneously on swarm enabled hosts.

-Make sure that you have docker-compose installed on your host.
-Then execute the docker-compose command to build the app.
+Make sure that you have [docker compose plugin installed]([text](https://docs.docker.com/compose/install/linux/)) on your host.
+Now, bring the container up using docker compose, like so:

-    docker-compose build

-Now, bring the container up using docker-compose.

-    docker-compose up
+    docker compose up

-This command essentially replicates the lengthy `docker run --rm -d -p 8080:8080 --name test1 -v ${PWD}/app_data:/var/app_data/ myapp` command by putting the configuration information into `docker-compose.yml`.
+This command essentially replicates the lengthy `docker run --rm -d -p 8080:8080 --name test1 -v ${PWD}/app_data:/var/app_data/ myapp` command by putting the configuration information into thr `docker-compose.yml` file in the same directory.

 Browse your webpage (`http://localhost:8080/`) to see that the application is running and properly incrementing our counter.

 Hitting `CTL-C` will disconnect you from the log, but it will not shut down the container.
 Shut down the container when we have finished using it.

-    docker-compose down
+    docker compose down

 Using the `down` subcommand will tell docker to remove our container, transient volumes, networks, etc.  Leaving a clean slate for our next run.

-### Adding another container

-We want to add a database to our project now.
-We will be using a different application `app_wdb.py` and docker compose file `docker-compose-wdb.yml`.
-The application is very similar to the previous one, except that it is 'with database' instead of using `counter.txt` for the counter.
-Take a look at the contents of both files.
-You may find it helpful to do a side-by-side comparison between the two applications.

-Start by building the container.

-    docker-compose -f ./docker-compose-wdb.yml build

-Bring up the container.
-Notice how the log contains information about both the application and the Redis database.

-    docker-compose -f ./docker-compose-wdb.yml up

-Browse your webpage (`http://localhost:8080/`) to see that the application is running and properly incrementing our counter.

-Don't forget to shut down the container.

-    docker-compose -f ./docker-compose-wdb.yml down

-We can also run the container in detached mode,
+We can also run the stack in detached (aka `daemon` or background) mode, by simply adding the `-d` to the end of the command like so:

-    docker-compose -f ./docker-compose-wdb.yml up -d
+    docker compose up -d

-see what containers are running,
+To see see what containers are running,

     docker ps

-connect to view the log file,
+To connect and view the log file,

-    docker-compose -f ./docker-compose-wdb.yml logs -f
+    docker compose logs -f

-disconnect with `CTL-C`, and connect to the container.
+You can disconnect by pressing `CTL-C` (on Windows and Linux - use `COMMAND-C` on Mac), and the stack will continue to run in the background, but the logging spew will cease.

+You can connect to a specific container like so:

     docker exec -it myapp sh

+As with any Linux container or shell, you can exit it by simply typing `exit` and pressing the enter key.

-Shut down the project when you are done.
+Shut down the entire project when you are done.

-    docker-compose -f ./docker-compose-wdb.yml down
+    docker compose down

+### Adding another container

+If we want to add a persistant database to our project, we would merely add the service definition in our `docker-compose.yml` file just like we did for the `myapp` application.
+Once the new service is defined, the same commands can now be used to build and deploy both containers as a complete stack.

+Networks, ports, and more can all be added through the `docker-compose.yml` file as you continue to develop your application stack.

 ## 5.)
 Portainer